PhantasmagoricAardvark/design-teardown/README.md

-Making a visual hierarchy of the Smashing Magazine website.
+Making a greyscale heatmap of the visual hierarchy of the Smashing Magazine website.